Clinical Educator Resources

-- Attend all scheduled University Supervisor meetings throughout the term.
+- Attend all scheduled Clinical Educator (CE) meetings throughout the term.

-- Exemplify the best in teaching techniques, planning, organization, assessment, individual student differences, differentiation, classroom management, & reflection.
-This enables you to share your expertise with your studentteacher.
+- Exemplify the best in teaching techniques, planning, organization, assessment, individual student differences, differentiation, classroom management, and reflection.
+This enables you to share your expertise with your student teacher.

 - Observe a minimum of four formal lessons throughout the semester.
 Complete and submit the electronic observation instrument in Taskstream for all lessons.
 Use the observation instrument and read the descriptors carefully as you score to make sure you have accurate scoring.